Druckansicht der Internetadresse:

 Exemplary CoursesHide

 Below you will find a selection of classes that have been offered for the MAIAS program in the past.
 Please note that seminars are usually not offered more than once.
-We hope nonetheless that these examples give you a better idea of our the range of topics you may be able to focus on during your studies.
+We hope nonetheless that these examples give you a better idea of the range of topics you may be able to focus on during your studies.

 Focus: Literature and Culture